agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 ## Accidents per Week

-For all motor-vehicles [I found that there was a decrease in accidents][apw] starting in 2008 as people stopped driving to work during the [Great Recession][gr], but otherwise that week-to-week rate changed relatively slowly, with holidays providing the largest increases and decreases.
-For just motorcycles, plotted below, the trends are completely different.
+For all motor-vehicles, [I found that there was a decrease in accidents][apw] starting in 2008 as people stopped driving to work during the [Great Recession][gr]; but apart from that trend, I found that the week-to-week rate changed relatively little, with holidays providing the largest increases and decreases.
+When I looked at just motorcycles, I expected to see similar trends as for all motor vehicles.
+However, the trends (plotted below) are completely different.

 [apw]: {% post_url 2016-12-02-switrs_crashes_by_date %}#accidents-per-week
 [gr]: https://en.wikipedia.org/wiki/Great_Recession